 Domestic Leadership Exchange

 In our program, we partner with Guilford Technical Community College, in Jamestown, North Carolina.
 Students from each institution will exchange ideas and work alongside each other to learn about hunger and homelessness issues in Massachusetts and North Carolina.
 Students will create a dialogue about the current levels of hunger and homelessness in both regions and existing strategies for addressing these issues.
-Students will produce a plan of action about these areas where they may be of maximum service during their immersion weekends.
+Students will produce a plan of action about these areas where they may be of maximum service during their immersion weekend.
 Once selected, student will connect via face-to-face meetings, written communication, and social media platforms before and after exchange weekends.

 Groups will be asked to work on a collaborative project that outlines and defines their experience.
 Participants will work with area agencies including but not limited to social justice organizations, political representatives, as well as area soup kitchens, food pantries, and potential homeless victims.
 In exchange for participation and commitment, transportation and housing will be provided as well as some meals.
 Some meals will be the responsibility of the individual student as well as any incidentals.

 Both UMass Boston and Guilford Technical Community College students will travel to Washington, DC, Thursday, November 13– Sunday, November 16, 2014.
 Students will miss class on Thursday and Friday.
 Participation in the exchange weekend is mandatory.

 - Be enrolled in at least 6 curriculum semester credit hours

 For information about DLE, email email@example.com or firstname.lastname@example.org.
 You can also call (617) 287-7950.